 Exploren Borgen swimming on the West Fork Foss Lakes Trail at Little Heart Lake

 I am hiking all “100 Classic Hikes of Washington”.
-But the question is, Should West Fork Foss Lakes be a 100 Classic Hike of Washington?
+But the question is, should West Fork Foss Lakes be a 100 Classic Hike of Washington?

-Backpacking to Big Heart Lake is a popular trail for a number of reasons.
+Backpacking to Big Heart Lake is a popular trail for several reasons.
 The gorgeous blue lakes, stunning mountain peaks, and a variety of routes, to name a few.
 I was blown away by how much I loved this backpacking trip, even if we were eaten alive by mosquitoes.
 One of the things I loved about this trail was that I could just pack my filtering water bottle instead of a large water bladder because there was lots of water access.

-This is a nice trail for anyone who is looking to create their own itinerary because, with the vast number of lakes along the official trail, you can really stop anywhere and make an overnight trip out of it as long as there are established sites.
+This is a nice trail for anyone who is looking to create their own itinerary because, with the vast number of lakes along the official trail, you can really stop anywhere and make an overnight trip out of it, as long as there are established sites.

 This is definitely a trail I would like to complete again and is already a favorite recommendation of mine for anyone looking to get out on a backpacking trip in Washington State.